 These PADI diving specialities usually require between two and four dives.

-For divers passionate about protecting the ocean and its inhabitants, there are also conservation-related speciality courses.
-If you choose to go on a marine expedition in Mexico, Fiji, or Seychelles with GVI, you can achieve a Coral Reef Research Diver speciality.
+For divers passionate about protecting the ocean and its inhabitants, there are also conservation-related speciality courses, such as the Climate Change and Coral Bleaching program in the Seychelles, where you’ll earn your PADI Advanced Open Water and PADI Reef Ecosystem Diver Specialty qualifications.
 This is the ideal qualification for pursuing a career in marine conservation.

 You can join one of these programs for a minimum of four weeks.
 During this time, you’ll be trained by a certified dive instructor.